 How to Get a Section 184 Certificate (Previously ‘Section 109 Certificate’)

+If you’re thinking of buying into a strata complex, there are a few things you need to know first.
 One of them is how to get a Section 184 Certificate – that mysterious document giving vital information about the health of the building’s owners corporation.
 Let’s take a look at what a strata complex is, what a Section 184 Certificate shows you and how to obtain a Section 184 Certificate before you purchase in a Strata.

 What is a Section 184 Certificate?
 (It used to be called a Section 109 Certificate)

-The Section 184 Certificate is generally requested by prospective purchasers, to make sure they’re buying into a reputable and fully functioning strata scheme.
+Although the Section 184 Certificate is generally requested by prospective purchasers, to make sure they’re buying into a reputable and fully functioning strata scheme.
 It can, however, be requested at any time.

 How is a 184 Certificate obtained?